mantl/mantl/README.md

 - [ ] Support for Microsoft Azure
 - [ ] Support for Google compute Engine
 - [ ] Support for VMware vSphere

+Please see [milestones](https://github.com/CiscoCloud/microservices-infrastructure/milestones) for more details on the roadmap.

 ##License
 -------